lawkng/magento-demo/README.md

 /*

+I currently work with a senior Magento developer, but I was once asked the question - "what can you do by yourself?"
+Below is is my answer.

 PURPOSE of this Magento demo store:
 The intention is to show my ability to change Magento via xml and phtml files, NOT to demonstrate design or styling via CSS, therefore the lack of styling is intentional.

 The theme I am using is app/design/frontend/law/demo

 Change/Progress Log